Rootstrikers/vdash/README.md

 Setup Twitter Auth
 ------------------

-You're vdash-foo app isn't setup for any Social Auth, let's fix that.
+Your vdash-foo app isn't setup for any Social Auth, let's fix that.

 1. Create a [new Twitter App](https://dev.twitter.com/apps/new)
 2. Callback URL would be `http://vdash-foo.heroku.com/oauth/authenticate` (replace vdash-foo).
 3. Click Create Twitter Application button
-4. **Go back and enable** "Sign in with Twitter" by "editting" the app.
+4. **Go back and enable** "Sign in with Twitter" by "editing" the app.
 5. From the command line, provide your Consumer Key and Consumer Secret

 ```